hamidthri/hamidthri/README.md

 ## About Me

-Robotics and AI Specialist with a strong background in Control Systems, currently based in Heilbronn, Germany.
-Passionate about developing intelligent systems through deep reinforcement learning, computer vision, and advanced control strategies.
+Hi, I’m Hamid.
+A robotics and AI specialist with a passion for control systems.
+I enjoy creating intelligent solutions that bring together deep reinforcement learning, computer vision, and advanced control strategies to solve real-world problems.
 ## Skills

 <div align="center">